RoussKS/project_auction/README.md

 # project_auction
 Online Auctions Project

-This project was Dissertation Project for University of Patras, Greece.
+This project was a Dissertation Project for University of Patras, Greece.
 School of Engineering, Department of Electrical & Computer Engineering.

-It was build using php, mysql, bootstrap framework 2.3.2
+It was build using PHP, MySql, Bootstrap Framework 2.3.2

-It is a working copy that implements most of the needed functions.
+It is an almost working copy that implements most of the needed functions.
 These include, registering a user, login, logout, creating an auction, messaging etc.

 Yet, there is a lot more work to be done, in order to put it in production.